pygmyperch/SPP_SLiM/README.md

 \
 This has been tested on MacOS.
 You will need to ensure R, perl and SLiM are installed
 \
-It should also work on most linux distros but you will need to change gcsplit to csplit in run_sims.sh
+It should also work on most linux distros but you will need to change gcsplit to csplit in bin/run_sims.sh